Axway/platform-management-docs/content/en/docs/release_notes/13_06_00_relnotes.md

 ## Fixed issues

 * Fixed an issue where an "Unentitled Usage" section may be shown on the *Usage Report* view showing usage for Analytics Events.
-* Fixed an issue on the *Usage Report* view where usage not matching a subscription's governance may not be shown as "Unentitled Usage".
+* Fixed an issue on the *Usage Report* view where usage not matching a subscription's governance may not be shown as "Unentitled Usage."
 * Fixed an issue on the *Manage User* view where deselecting Administrator role for the organization's primary contact may put the roles list into a bad state.
 * Fixed an issue where changing the "Publication Preference" on the *Marketplace Settings* view from "Included/Excluded Teams" to "Include Teams with Tags" may cause the previously selected team's identifiers to be shown as tags.
 * Fixed an issue where malformed HTML content in an element on the *Marketplace Footer* view may disallow the element from being deleted.